-Schools will have an 'in-house' referral system where staff report concerns to the DSL and record appropriately.
-All SET schools have electronic recording systems, such as My Concern/CPOMS, where all staff raising a concern record details.
-In addition, it may well be appropriate for staff to also physically see the DSL (DDSL or anyone acting in absence of DSL) as soon as possible to report the issue, and where a member of staff in unsure about the'level' of seriousness of an issue, they must always inform the DSL.
+Academies will have an 'in-house' referral system where staff report concerns to the DSL and record appropriately.
+All SET schools have electronic recording systems, either My Concern or CPOMS, where all staff raising a concern record details.
+At Brookfields staff will use CPOMS.
+In addition, it may well be appropriate for staff to see the DSL (DDSL or anyone acting in absence of DSL) in person as soon as possible to report the issue, and where a member of staff in unsure about the level' of seriousness of an issue, they must always inform the DSL as soon as possible.
 The DSL will then assess entries on the system and act accordingly.
 Steps schools should take are as follows:

-- Staff report concern to DSL in person (or equivalent internal system) - Record the concern using the school's safeguarding recording system. - If the concern is about the DSL then the Headteacher or SET link should be informed. - Report to the police (via DSL if appropriate) where they discover either through disclosure or visual evidence, incidents of female genital mutilation (FGM) - Be prepared to support the DSL in any action to be taken in support of a pupil(s)
+- Staff report concern to DSL in person (or equivalent internal system) - Record the concern using the school's safeguarding recording system. - If the concern is about the DSL, then the Headteacher or SET link should be informed. - Report to the police (via DSL if appropriate) where they discover either through disclosure or visual evidence, incidents of female genital mutilation (FGM) - Be prepared to support the DSL in any action to be taken in support of a pupil(s)